2018 Virginia Children's Book Festival Presenters

 Timothy Basil Ering

 Jay Cooper has worked as a creative director and designer of magazines, books, apparel, and advertising for two decades.
 He’s had the good luck to design covers for New York Times bestsellers as well as literary classics, and the even better luck to work on art and advertising campaigns for over one hundred Broadway musicals and plays.
+He is the author/illustrator of the Spy Next Door series and upcoming Pepper Party series from Scholastic Press (May, 2019); and the illustrator of Food Trucks!, Delivery Trucks! and the upcoming Bots series from Simon & Schuster (March, 2019).

 Martha Brockenbrough (rhymes with broken toe) is the author of two books for adults and eight books for young readers.
 A faculty member at Vermont College of Fine Arts and blogger for the Society of Children's Book Writers & Illustrators, she's also the founder of National Grammar Day, and she's written game questions for Cranium and Trivial Pursuit.